hygull/kaggle_dataset_creator/README.md

-# kaggle_dataset_creator - A library for generating csv/json files
+# kaggle_dataset_creator - A  Python package to generate csv/json

 A Python package that allows you to create CSV/JSON files by manually entering each of the entries of cells row by row in Terminal (Windows CMD / Bash).